mrgum/aws-billing-to-slack/README.md

 Sends daily breakdowns of AWS costs to a Slack channel.

+This version is written to run under Organizations and requires a role in the master/root account

 # Install

 1. Install [`serverless`](https://serverless.com/), which I use to configure the AWS Lambda function that runs daily.